hyiltiz/vim-plugins-profile/README.md

 For `Python`, you can use either `python2` or `python3`.
 If you have `matplotlib` (optional) installed, then you can even generate the bar plot.
-Implementation for people from the python camp is merged from [@bchretien](https://github.com/bchretien/vim-profiler).
+Implementation for people from the Python camp is merged from [@bchretien](https://github.com/bchretien/vim-profiler).
 It also supports a custom command to run in the exec mode.
 Feel free to hack your way!

 ### TODO